simcha-c/Cap-man/README.md

       [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0], // 30
     ];
 ```
-With the 2d array in place, interating over the array generates the board.
+With the 2d array in place, iterating over the array generates the board.
 Additionally, the 2d array creates a quick lookup time for evaluating collision detection.
 All in all, the 2d array helped design better, more efficient code while being super flexible to any change necessary.